118 related texts · 3 related myths · Page 2 of 3

 There's a fascinating passage in Bereshit Rabbah, a collection of rabbinic interpretations on the Book of Genesis, that dives right into this feeling.
 It starts with the verse, "In...

-But in Bereshit Rabbah, that foundational midrash (rabbinic interpretive commentary)ic text, the rabbis unpack layers of meaning from even a single word.
-The verse uses the Hebrew ...
+In Bereshit Rabbah, that foundational midrashic (rabbinic interpretive commentary) text, the rabbis unpack layers of meaning from even a single word.
+The verse uses the Hebrew word...

 It centers around a single verse, (Genesis 17:14), which deals with brit milah, the covenant of circumcision.
 The verse reads: “And the uncircumcised male who shall not circumcise ...

-But the Rabbis of Bereshit Rabbah, that incredible collection of Rabbinic interpretations on Genesis, find layers of meaning we might otherwise miss.
-According to Bereshit Rabbah, ...
+The Rabbis of Bereshit Rabbah, that incredible collection of Rabbinic interpretations on Genesis, find layers of meaning we might otherwise miss.
+In Bereshit Rabbah, Abraham was co...

-Vayikra Rabbah, a collection of Midrash (rabbinic interpretive commentary)ic interpretations on the book of Leviticus, dives deep into this very topic, using the verse "when a woma...
+Vayikra Rabbah, a collection of Midrashic (rabbinic interpretive commentary) interpretations on the book of Leviticus, dives deep into this very topic, using the verse "when a woma...

 Seven, for instance, pops up everywhere – the seven days of creation, the seven days of mourning (shiva), the seven weeks between Passover and Shavuot (the Festival of Weeks).
 But ...

-Take, for example, the opening of Vayikra (Leviticus), which discusses skin ailments.
-Vayikra Rabbah, a Midrash (rabbinic interpretive commentary)ic collection expounding on Leviti...
+Consider the opening of Vayikra (Leviticus), which discusses skin ailments.
+Vayikra Rabbah, a Midrashic (rabbinic interpretive commentary) collection expounding on Leviticus, dives...

-It's not just about hygiene.
 In the rabbinic imagination, as we see in Vayikra Rabbah 17, tzara'at becomes a physical manifestation of spiritual failings.
-It's a fascinating, if un...
+It's a fascinating, if unsettling, idea.
+Vayikra Rabba...

 The verse in (Genesis 17:10) states, "And every male of you shall be circumcised, and you shall circumcise, or you shall be circumcised, in the flesh of your foreskin."
 Seems strai...

 The story of Pharaoh in the Bible isn't just about slavery; it's about a desperate attempt to control the very future, one newborn baby at a time.
-Imagine this: Pharaoh, gripped by...
+Pharaoh, gripped by fear of the g...

 Miriam, it seems, has fallen ill with leprosy, a skin disease that carries both physical suffering and social stigma.
 Aaron, ever the mediator, speaks words of comfort, but Moses? ...